sdeclere/cagl_rpl/README.md

 # Cagl_rpl
-Scripts used to compute results presented in " GENOME-WIDE REPLICATION LANDSCAPE OF CANDIDA GLABRATA"
+Key scripts used to compute results presented in " GENOME-WIDE REPLICATION LANDSCAPE OF CANDIDA GLABRATA"

 # Abstract of the study